boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 ![The New Body Shape]({{ site.url }}/assets/products/rushhour/documentation/vehicleimporter/Untitled%209.png){: .enable-lightbox}

+You want to ensure this new body doesn't extend too low, especially on vehicles that already are low or have soft suspension.
+A body that is too low will cause the vehicle to body to collide with the ground, which will cause the vehicle to bounce around.

 ### The Wheels

 You can all the wheels in one go.
 This is where the decimated proxy mesh from the Blender addon really makes a big difference and why you want the wheels to be relatively well shaped.